kumahq/kuma-website/app/_src/quickstart/docker-demo.md

    {{ note-docker-engine | indent }}

-2. If you previously followed the [Deploy {{ Kuma }} on Universal quickstart]({{ docs }}/quickstart/universal-demo/) on the same machine, we recommend cleaning up your environment to ensure no control plane, Redis, demo-app, or their data plane proxies are still running.
+2. If you previously followed the [Deploy {{ Kuma }} on Universal quickstart]({{ docs }}/quickstart/universal-demo/) on the same machine, we recommend cleaning up your environment to ensure no control plane, application services, or their data plane proxies are still running.

    This isn’t mandatory, but it’s easy to accidentally mix up ports when typing commands manually, leading to unexpected results.
 If you copy the commands from this guide exactly or know what you’re doing and want to compare results between guides, you can skip this step.